-Fig.4 Regional trend in under-five child mortality, 1990-2015
+Fig. 4.
+Under-5 mortality trend 1990-2015

-56. Maternal, newborn and child health must remain a priority in all countries, regardless of income and development.
+Maternal, newborn and child health must remain a priority in all countries, regardless of income and development.
 Progress must be maintained in the programmes already launched, while timelines for future implementations must also be maintained.
 WHO will continue to support high-burden countries and countries in emergencies.
 Because of their impact on morbidity and mortality, newborn health, early childhood development, adolescent health and preconception care are emerging as priorities in the Region.
 Initiatives to achieve universal health care and to improve the quality of care are also critical to maternal and child health.

-57. All countries must be committed to developing or updating their reproductive, maternal, newborn and adolescent strategic plans for 2016-2020, as adopted by the Regional Committee in October 2015 and in accordance with the United Nations global strategy on women's, children's and adolescents' health.
+All countries must be committed to developing or updating their reproductive, maternal, newborn and adolescent strategic plans for 2016-2020, as adopted by the Regional Committee in October 2015 and in accordance with the United Nations global strategy on women's, children's and adolescents' health.
 Addressing health inequities through tackling the social determinants of health must begin in the planning stages of all maternal and child health initiatives.